Frequently Asked Questions

 Sedai reduces cloud costs by optimizing resources based on real-time usage data.

-By adjusting resource allocations, Sedai improves latency, throughput, and overall user experience.
+By adjusting resource allocations, Sedai improves latency, throughput, & overall user experience.

-Proactive issue detection and remediation ensure services remain available and reduce downtime.
+Proactive issue detection & remediation ensure services remain available & reduce downtime.

-Sedai manages over $3 billion in cloud spend, driving optimization and savings for clients like Palo Alto Networks.
+Sedai manages over $3 billion in cloud spend, driving optimization & savings for clients like Palo Alto Networks.

 AWS Cost Explorer gives engineering teams deep insight into historical AWS spend and helps forecast future usage.
-It’s a foundation for senior engineers to evaluate how architectural and scaling choices affect costs.
-AWS Cost Explorer informs planning and commitment decisions.
+It is a foundation for senior engineers to evaluate how architectural & scaling choices affect costs.

 Key Features:

-Spend Breakdown: View costs by service, account, and usage patterns.
+• Spend Breakdown: View costs by service, account, & usage patterns.

-Commitment Analysis: Evaluate Reserved Instance and Savings Plan utilization.
+• Commitment Analysis: Evaluate Reserved Instance & Savings Plan utilization.

-Best For: Engineers running AWS workloads who need actionable cost visibility and forecasting to support architecture and capacity decisions.
+Best For: Engineers running AWS workloads who need actionable cost visibility & forecasting to support architecture & capacity decisions.

-Azure Cost Management provides tracking, budgeting, and forecasting across Azure environments.
-It surfaces insights on SKUs, service usage, and scaling patterns, helping engineers align cost with architectural decisions.
-It doesn’t automatically change infrastructure.
+Azure Cost Management provides tracking, budgeting, & forecasting across Azure environments.
+It surfaces insights on SKUs, service usage, & scaling patterns, helping engineers align cost with architectural decisions.
+It does not automatically change infrastructure.

 Key Features:

-Cost Tracking: Monitor spend across subscriptions, resource groups, and services.
+• Cost Tracking: Monitor spend across subscriptions, resource groups, & services.

-Forecasting: Estimate future usage and costs from historical patterns.
+• Forecasting: Estimate future usage & costs from historical patterns.

-Budgets & Alerts: Detect deviations and prevent overspend.
+• Budgets & Alerts: Detect deviations & prevent overspend.

 Google Cloud Cost Management helps teams analyze usage-driven costs, forecast spending, and control budgets in GCP environments.
-It focuses on cost visibility and recommendations rather than automatic optimization.
+It focuses on cost visibility and recommendations rather than autonomous optimization.

 Key Features:

-Best For: Engineers on GCP who want to understand the cost impact of service choices and autoscaling behavior.
+Best For: Engineers on GCP who want to understand the cost impact of service choices & autoscaling behavior.

-CloudZero connects cloud spend to engineering constructs like services, features, and products.
-Senior engineers can evaluate architecture efficiency, track unit economics, and detect anomalies without altering infrastructure.
+CloudZero connects cloud spend to engineering constructs like services, features, & products.
+Senior engineers can evaluate architecture efficiency, track unit economics, & detect anomalies without altering infrastructure.

 Key Features:

-Cost Mapping: Connect spend to services, features, and products.
+• Cost Mapping: Connect spend to services, features, & products.

-Finout provides precise cost allocation in shared and complex cloud environments.
-It helps senior engineers see how shared resources distribute costs across teams and workloads.
-Finout focuses on clarity; it doesn’t automate optimization.
+Finout provides precise cost allocation in shared & complex cloud environments.
+It helps senior engineers see how shared resources distribute costs across teams & workloads.
+Finout focuses on clarity; it does not perform autonomous optimization.

 Key Features:

-Cast AI is a Kubernetes-focused cost-optimization platform that dynamically adjusts nodes, workloads, and resource allocation based on observed usage.
-Senior engineers benefit from automated cluster and workload efficiency without manual tuning.
+CAST AI is a Kubernetes-focused cost-optimization platform that dynamically adjusts nodes, workloads, & resource allocation based on observed usage.
+Senior engineers benefit from automated cluster & workload efficiency without manual tuning.

 Key Features:

-Node Optimization: Adjust node pools and instance types automatically.
+• Node Optimization: Adjust node pools & instance types automatically.

-Workload Rightsizing: Dynamically tune CPU and memory requests.
+• Workload Rightsizing: Dynamically tune CPU & memory requests.

-Best For: Engineers operating large Kubernetes clusters who want autonomous, runtime cost optimization.
+Best For: Engineers operating large Kubernetes clusters who want runtime cost optimization.
+Compare with Sedai's Kubernetes-native autonomous optimization for application-aware approaches.

-Spot helps engineering teams reduce cloud compute costs by orchestrating spot, reserved, and on-demand capacity safely.
+Spot helps engineering teams reduce cloud compute costs by orchestrating spot, reserved, & on-demand capacity safely.
 It keeps workloads available while minimizing compute spend.

 Key Features:

-Multi-Cloud Support: Optimize compute across AWS, Azure, and GCP.
+• Multi-Cloud Support: Optimize compute across AWS, Azure, & GCP.

 Best For: Teams with elastic compute workloads that can leverage spot-based savings without sacrificing reliability.

-Turbonomic models application demand and infrastructure supply, then executes optimization actions within policy guardrails.
-It helps senior engineers optimize cost and performance together.
+Turbonomic models application demand & infrastructure supply, then executes optimization actions within policy guardrails.
+It helps senior engineers optimize cost & performance together.

 Key Features:

-Automated Actions: Adjust scaling and placement when enabled.
+• Automated Actions: Adjust scaling & placement when enabled.

-Hybrid & Multi-Cloud: Support for on-prem and cloud setups.
+• Hybrid & Multi-Cloud: Support for on-premises & cloud setups.

-Best For: Engineers managing complex applications who need controlled, automated resource optimization.
+Best For: Engineers managing complex applications who need controlled resource optimization.

 Anodot applies machine learning to detect abnormal cloud cost or usage behavior.
 It alerts teams to unexpected patterns early, preventing small issues from becoming major cost overruns.